Stacking Deals To Save Money

 American Airlines Shopping Portal

-Many airlines and hotel programs have their own shopping portal.
-The American Airlines (AA) portal is a popular one because American still makes it relatively easy to earn status by spending, especially when paired with their shopping portal.
+Many airlines and hotel programs have their own shopping portals.
+The American Airlines (AA) portal is a popular one because American still makes it relatively easy to earn status through spending, especially when paired with their shopping portal.
 While it's important not to get too hung up on chasing status, some find the ease of earning with American Airlines enticing.
 For example, you only need to earn 40,000 Loyalty Points to earn gold status with American.
 Many things on the portal, like meal kits (Blue Apron, Hello Fresh, etc) can earn you 5,000 points for signing up.
-That makes 40,000 somewhat easily reachable for many.
+That makes 40,000 somewhat more easily reachable for many.

 Bank Shopping Portals